mobyinc/Cathode/README.md

 search for it using the `Product.title` field.

-In version 1.0.1, endpoints are added for the `sales` endpoint: `get api/sales/` and `get api/sales/{id}`, etc. Those endpoints are not accessible in version 1.
+In version 1.0.1, endpoints are added for the `sales` endpoint: `get api/sales/` and `get api/sales/{id}`.
+Those endpoints are not accessible in version 1.
 However, because versions cascade, the actions on the `products` resource are all accessible in version 1.0.1.